01-edu/public/subjects/zappy/README.md

 With K indicating the square where the sound comes from.

-### SERVER
+### The Server

 The server can be written in one of these languages [C - C++ - Rust - Go].

-in this part, you must create an TCP server to make a connexion between clients and manage the entire world
+in this part, you must create a TCP server to make a connexion between clients and manage the entire world
 - Port of the server
 - Number of teams and their names
 - Dimension of the world map